 Contrary to popular belief, information is is the enemy of persuasion.
 Not the friend.
+Too much information is the number one killer of advertising, presentations, speeches and brand messages in general.

 Most people think they can convince, sell or persuade by piling on facts and stats.
 Well, it might make you feel smart, but it’s not going to produce results.
-In fact, the more info you stuff into an ad, the less you’ll get out of it.
+In fact, the more information you stuff into an ad, the less you’ll get out of it.

 Effective advertising leads prospects to that information and moves them further down the primrose path to conversion.
 It doesn’t change minds, it simply gets people moving in the right direction… from ad, to website, to content, to store, to purchase.
 That’s how it’s supposed to work.